timss/vimconf/README.md

 a patched font for it to work.
 Either disable this or use an appropriate font.
 See the docs for more information.
+If you're having problems with displaying the glyphs, check that you're using UTF8 as encoding.
+You could also force encoding, but this will affect files edited.

 ### Configuration
 Use a ~/.vimrc.local for your own settings.
 In this way you can still easily